npm/cacache/README.md

 Default: false

-If true, this insertion will overwrite the existing content directory in case of a race.
-Note that in general, content digests are treated as absolute identifiers for all content data, so cacache assumes it doesn't need to touch anything that was already written.
+If true, this insertion will overwrite the existing content in case of a race.
+Note that in general, content digests are treated as absolute identifiers for all content data, and verified both on insertion and extraction, so cacache assumes it doesn't need to touch anything that was already written.

 If false, will likely prevent race conditions where cache contents might already be in the process of being read when the new cache content is renamed, causing serious errors for running processes.

-##### `filename`

-Defaut: 'index.js'

-When inserting non-tarball data, the filename to use for the sole file to be stored.

-##### `extract`

-Default: false

-If false, tarball input will not be extracted, and the tarball will be treated as a regular standalone file when added to the cache.
-Use `opts.filename` to set the filename to be used.

 ##### `digest`